MicroStrategy/rest-api-docs/docs/common-workflows/manage-user-hierarchy-objects/retrieve-a-list-of-available-user-hierarchies.md

 ---
-title: Workflow Sample - Retrieve a List of Available User Hierarchies
+title: Workflow sample - Retrieve a list of available user hierarchies
-sidebar_label: Retrieve a List of Available User Hierarchies
+sidebar_label: Retrieve a list of available user hierarchies
 description: This workflow sample demonstrates how to retrieve the list of available user hierarchies in one project within a changeset.
 ---